bioidiap/bob.ip.qualitymeasure/doc/guide.rst

 You can used this Bob package to extract image-quality features for face-PAD applications.
 Two sets of quality-features are implemented in this package:

-1. The image-quality measures proposed by Galbally et al. (TIFS 2014), and
+1. The image-quality measures proposed by Galbally et al. (IEEE TIP 2014), and

-2. The image-quality features proposed by Wen et al. (TIFS 2015).
+2. The image-quality features proposed by Wen et al. (IEEE TIFS 2015).

 The package includes separate modules for implementing the two feature-sets.
 The module ``galbally_iqm_features`` implements the features proposed by Gabally et al., and the module ``msu_iqa_features`` implements the features proposed by Wen et al.